CarlHumm/feedback-form-pie/README.md

 # Feedback Form Project

-A fully accessible, dynamic feedback form built using HTML, CSS, vanilla JavaScript, and PHP—with optional integration as a WordPress plugin.
+A fully accessible, dynamic feedback form built using HTML, CSS, vanilla JavaScript, and PHP with optional integration as a WordPress plugin.

 ---